rwblokzijl/Msc-thesis-EuroToken/thesis.md

 offline, with the potential to be expanded to a disaster proof currency that allows users to trade digital currency without internet connectivity.

-We ensure price stability the same way as the psychical euro.
-By allowing the currency to be exchanged for traditionally banked euros, through an exchange.
+We ensure price stability the same way as the psychical euro, by allowing the currency to be exchanged for traditionally banked euros through an exchange.
-This is how we peg the price of EuroToken to that of the euro.
-The exchange can be fully regulated and controlled by the central bank, and once the money is tokenised it belongs fully to the user, and represents a claim on the central bank itself.
+This is how we attach the price of EuroToken to that of the euro.
+The exchange can be fully regulated and controlled by the central bank.
+Once the money is tokenised it belongs fully to the user and represents a claim on the central bank itself.
 The party that runs the exchange is only responsible for validating correctness and exchanging euro and EuroToken according to ECB rules and regulations.
 This effectively creates a new digital form of public money that is